B-Amela/Group_Project_7/README.md

 ![image](https://user-images.githubusercontent.com/97119920/170082971-ca4a32ae-f37d-4b6e-bd13-66437d77fb29.png)

-### Description and explanation of the model's confusion matrix, including final accuracy score Additionally, the model obviously addresses the question or problem the team is solving.
+### Description and explanation of the model's confusion matrix, including final accuracy score.
+Additionally, the model obviously addresses the question or problem the team is solving.

 ## Technologies, languages, tools, and algorithms used throughout the project
 ###  Database stores static data for use during the project
 ###  Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)